List of English-language placeholder names for people: John Doe and Jane Doe

-John Doe (male) or Jane Doe (female) are multiple-use placeholder names that are used in the British, Canadian, and American legal systems, when the true name of a person is unknown or is being intentionally concealed.
+John Doe (male) or Jane Doe (female) are used in the British, Canadian, and American legal systems for unidentified deceased persons, anonymous victims, or defendants whose real identities are hidden or unconfirmed. or for privacy reasons.
 In the context of law enforcement in the United States, such names are often used to refer to a corpse whose identity is unknown or cannot be confirmed.
-These names are also often used to refer to a hypothetical "everyman" in other contexts, like John Q. Public or "Joe Public".
+These names are also often used to refer to a hypothetical "everyman" in other contexts.
 There are many variants to the above names, including John (or Richard)/Jane Roe, John/Jane Smith, Joe/Jane Bloggs, and Johnie/Janie Doe or just Baby Doe for children.
-The gender-neutral A. N. Other is also a placeholder name, mainly used in the United Kingdom.

 In other English-speaking countries, unique placeholder names, numbers or codenames have become more often used in the context of police investigations.
 This has included the United Kingdom, where usage of "John Doe" originated during the Middle Ages.
 However, the legal term John Doe injunction or John Doe order has survived in English law and other legal systems influenced by it.
-Other names, such as "Joe Bloggs" or "John Smith", have sometimes been informally used as placeholders for an every-man in the UK, Australia, and New Zealand; however such names are seldom used in legal and/or police circles in the same sense as John Doe.
+Other names have sometimes been informally used as placeholders for an every-man in the UK, Australia, and New Zealand; however such names are seldom used in legal and/or police circles in the same sense as John Doe.

 In the legal terminology of Ancient Rome, the names Numerius Negidius and Aulus Agerius were used for hypothetical defendants and plaintiffs.
 The names "John Doe" (or "John Doo") and "Richard Roe" (along with "John Roe") were regularly invoked in English legal instruments to satisfy technical requirements governing standing and jurisdiction, beginning perhaps as early as the reign of England's King Edward III (1327–1377).
 Though the rationale behind the choices of Doe and Roe is unknown, there are many suggested folk etymologies.
 Other fictitious names for a person involved in litigation in medieval English law were "John Noakes" (or "Nokes") and "John-a-Stiles" (or "John Stiles").
 The Oxford English Dictionary states that John Doe is "the name given to the fictitious lessee of the plaintiff, in the (now obsolete in the UK) mixed action of ejectment, the fictitious defendant being called Richard Roe".